 Forgetting How Important the Mattress Is

 One-third of your life is spent in bed.
 Your mattress is one of your most used and most important purchases, not to mention the significant impact that good sleep has on your health and well-being.
-Don't just buy anything - spend some time trying different products, do some research online.
-Ultimately buy a product that fits your unique needs from a company you can trust.
+Don't just buy anything — spend some time trying different products, do some research online, and ultimately buy a product that fits your unique needs from a company you can trust.

 Prioritize Your Needs